 Export a layout

-Layouts can be exported from an open layout view.
 A layout can be exported at the page size or clipped to the extent of the elements on the page.
+On the Share tab, click Layout to open the Export pane.
 Check Clip to graphics extent to include the areas of the page that have map or layout element content only, rather than exporting the entire page.